abyala/advent-2022-clojure/docs/day11.md

 It's quite similar to the old `part1`, except that now we pre-create the parsed `monkeys` and use them to create the `worry-reducer`.
 The function needs to know which worry reducer to use, as well as how many iterations to apply.
-The `part1` function uses the "normal" worry reducer and 20 iterations, while the `part2` function uses the CRT worry reducer and 10000 iterations.
+The `part1` function uses the "normal" worry reducer and 20 iterations, while the `part2` function uses the total product worry reducer and 10000 iterations.

 And there you have it!
 A working solution, only slighly annoying on the basis of having to know math secrets.